The Hole (1962 film)

-The Hole is a 15-minute animated film by John Hubley and Faith Hubley.
+The Hole is a 15-minute American animated film by John Hubley and Faith Hubley.
+It was released in 1962, and it discusses the then-popular topic of nuclear warfare.

 Summary

-The film uses improvised dialogue from Dizzy Gillespie and George Mathews as two construction workers at work in the bottom of a hole on a construction site discussing the possibility of an accidental nuclear weapons attack.
+The film uses improvised dialogue from Dizzy Gillespie and George Mathews as two construction workers at work in the bottom of a hole on a construction site.
+They discussing the possibility of an accidental nuclear weapons attack.

 Accolades

-The film won an Academy Award for Best Animated Short Film in 1962.
+The film won an Academy Award for Best Animated Short Film in 1963.

 Legacy

 In 2013, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 The Academy Film Archive preserved The Hole in 2003.